btuznik/porousGasificationFoam/README.md

     `./Allwmake`

-In order to view to view the documentation open the
+In order to view the documentation open the
 $WM_PROJECT_DIR/doc/Doxygen/html/index.html` in a desired internet browser.